mech/Notes/Ruby/ruby.md

 * [What is the difference between dynamic typing, duck typing and parametric polymorphism?](http://stackoverflow.com/questions/14625654/what-is-the-difference-between-dynamic-typing-duck-typing-and-parametric-polym)

-## Service Object

-> Service object defines an application boundary that establishes a set of available operations.
->
-> Service object encapsulate cross-cutting operations.
->
-> Service object is standalone operation.
-Typically only one instance of each service type within the execution context.
->
-> In Rails, is everything that happens in the controller without all the HTTP-related stuff (`params`, `render`, `redirect`).
->
-> Service object encapsulates a single process of the business logic.
->
-> Service object is also not RESTful API, SOA, or even microservices.

 ## Gem Authoring

 Short story: `bundle gem gem_name`